well-id/dliswriter/docs/developerguide/lrtypes/eflrs/implemented.rst

 File Header
 ^^^^^^^^^^^
-File Header must immediately follow a `Storage Unit Label`_ of the file.
+File Header must immediately follow a :ref`Storage Unit Label <SUL>` of the file.
 Its length must be exactly 124 bytes.
 The ``identifier`` attribute of the File Header represents the name of the DLIS file.
 It should be a string of max 65 characters.